xavics/DLP/README.md

-#How to run (Under construction...)
+#How to run (Under construction.../provisional)

 In the root of DLP:

-$ bash bash 'maps_api_key' 'server_ip' (It will create 4 terminals: Redis Server, Worker1, CeleryBeat, Django Server)
+$ bash rundlp 'maps_api_key' 'server_ip' (It will create 4 terminals: Redis Server, Worker1, CeleryBeat, Django Server)